 The Compound Finance interest rate is set algorithmically (via linear equation).
-However, in the traditional markets the “invisible hand of the market” sets interest rate via the equilibrium of supply and demand (for a given maturity and credit risk combinations).
+However, in the traditional markets, the “invisible hand of the market” sets interest rates via the equilibrium of supply and demand (for a given maturity and credit risk combinations).

 Compound Finance users are lending/borrowing money at short maturity and are practically rolling over day by day into the new variable interest rate.

 Both sides – lenders and borrowers can stop the loans at any time.
 However, there is no way to call in existing loans from the borrowers.
 If borrowers like their interest rate, they can stay on their loans for a long time and keep paying the interest.
-If for example lenders would like to receive their funds, but the fund’s utilization is too high (i.e. that the unallocated funds are not available), then the lenders have to wait till borrowers will pay back funds or new funds are submitted into the fund.
+If, for example, lenders would like to receive their funds, but the fund’s utilization is too high (i.e., that the unallocated funds are not available), then the lenders have to wait till borrowers pay back funds or new funds are submitted into the fund.

 The following risks have been identified in the Compound Finance review

-- The lenders on the platform are exposed to the credit risk (due to the maturity mismatch).
+- The lenders on the platform are exposed to credit risk (due to the maturity mismatch).

 - The borrowers on the platform are exposed to the interest rate risk (due to only variable interest rate)